ziadrida/ttmoweb2/README.md

-# A starting point for creating a new multilingual Progressive Web Application based on Apollo 2, Meteor 1.8 and React 16.6, with support for server-side rendering, authentication and Styled Components.
+# Modified a starting point for creating a new multilingual Progressive Web Application based on Apollo 2, Meteor 1.8 and React 16.6, with support for server-side rendering, authentication and Styled Components.

 ### This project includes the following libraries/functionality:
 - Apollo 2 GraphQL server running with Express bound to the Meteor (1.8) app